Forza Motorsport Review

 On the other hand, you won't be able to spend car points while you're behind the wheel of an Audi if you're trying to drive a BMW.
 This wouldn't be a problem if you could use the same car for all the Builder Cup competitions.
 Each season features a specially selected fleet of cars, trucks, or motorcycles based on criteria including manufacturer, model, and category.
 To unlock engine swaps, you will need to level up by completing the same cup multiple times with the same vehicle.

 It's also odd that you can't check a series's performance index event prerequisites before joining it.
 However, this system provides a great opportunity to have fun while progressing a car through several categories and competing in the Builder's Cup.
 The campaign is set out so that you don't have to worry if you don't want to; unlocking pieces is pleasant, and seeing performance grow is enticing.
-After a while, it can be tempting to just keep pressing the auto-upgrade option.
+After a while, it can be tempting just to keep pressing the auto-upgrade option.

 Forza Motorsport's driving mechanics and presentation have been designed from the ground up to highlight the capabilities of the Xbox One X and Xbox One S consoles.
 They can't hope to match the precision of a game like iRacing regarding things like car control and fidelity to real-world physics.
-Still, I think they've done a wonderful job of entertaining the racing experience by properly compensating for understeer and oversteer, especially from behind the wheel.
+Still, they've done a wonderful job entertaining the racing experience by properly compensating for understeer and oversteer, especially from behind the wheel.
 Damage modeling is where accidents and scrapes affect the vehicle's functioning.

 Therefore, the depicted damage from a severe head-on collision appears unrealistic.
 In this example, the knocks and scrapes are visible but have no functional impact on the vehicle.
 Rain's impact and the tires' grip on a dynamic track rubber, where the rubber from used tires gradually builds up on the track surface, complement each other well during dynamic weather driving in varying situations.
 You can see the tire tread transferring onto the track as you apply the brakes, and this effect remains intact as you make your way around the track.